kenken64/iot-door-sensor/README.md

 - Create gmail account.
 Please do not use personal gmail account for this.
 - Enable unsecure access to this account [Gmail API setting](https://support.google.com/accounts/answer/6010255?hl=en)

-# Server side
+# Server side (AWS IOT)
 - Detect door is open and closed.
-- Send SMS using twilio to the security guard
+- Send SMS using twilio to the configure recipient mobile number
-- Send email address to the guard
+- Send notification email to the configure recipient email address
-- Detect battery is low send notification
+- Detect battery is low send notification via SMS and email
 - Log all events to the door's device
+- Provide exportable reporting of all doors

 # Environment variable